-Judge shall hearing the child unless the child has not the necessary discernment or if the procedure does not concern him.
+The judge duty to interview the child unless the child lacks the necessary discernment or the procedure does not concern him or her.

-In case of refusal, he shall inform the minor.
-The reasons for the refusal are mentioned in the judge's decision.
+In the event of a refusal, he shall inform the minor.
+The reasons for the refusal are set out in the judge's decision.